 The club’s AGM took place on Monday, 4th December @ 7:30pm.
-There were in depth discussions on Football, Social and the Drumsesk develepment.
-Office holders in the main were returned as before but there were a few small changes to the executive positions as seen below:
+There were in depth discussions on Football, Social and the Drumsesk development.
+Office holders in the main were returned as before but there were a few small changes to the executive positions as noted below:

 Joint Presidents: Francis Farrell and Pasty Cunningham

 Chairman: Ciaran Sloan

 Treasurer: Jarlath Farrell